GOVERNMENT AND PUBLIC SECTOR

 Asset management and maintenance

-AR technologies have allowed citizens to see how street maintenance will be carried out in the future.
+XR technologies have allowed citizens to see how street maintenance will be carried out in the future.

 imageurl